cjvilla/An-Exploration-of-CitiBike-Data/README.md

 # About

-<p>CitiBike data from the 2020 calendary year (CY) was analyzed and arranged into two dashboards on Tableau Public.
-The first dashboard describes customer and subscriber patterns, while the second dashboard details CitiBike station patterns and insights. </p>
+<p>citiBike data from the 2020 calendary year (CY) was analyzed and arranged into two dashboards on Tableau Public.
+The first dashboard describes customer and subscriber patterns, while the second dashboard details citiBike station patterns and insights. </p>

 # Source Data